awsdocs/aws-cloud9-user-guide/doc_source/sample-aws-cli.md

 In this step, you use the AWS Cloud9 IDE to install the AWS CLI, the aws\-shell, or both in your environment so you can run commands to interact with AWS\.

 If you are using an AWS Cloud9 EC2 development environment and you only want to use the AWS CLI, you can skip ahead to [Step 3: Run Some Basic Commands with the AWS CLI or the aws\-shell in Your Environment](#sample-aws-cli-run)\.
 This is because the AWS CLI is already installed in an EC2 environment, and a set of AWS access credentials is already set up in the environment\.
-For more information, see [AWS Managed Temporary Credentials](auth-and-access-control.md#auth-and-access-control-temporary-managed-credentials)\.
+For more information, see [AWS managed temporary credentials](how-cloud9-with-iam.md#sec-auth-and-access-control-temporary-managed-credentials)\.

 If you are not using an EC2 environment, do the following to install the AWS CLI: